Digital Video Articles, Tutorials, Guides & Q & A

 They’re seldom used for shooting video in these days of HD video.
 Look around your neighbourhood thrift store to see if you can find a functioning unit for cheap.

-Again ask around to see if someone has a functioning unit that he or she no longer uses.
+Again, ask around to see if someone has a functioning unit that he or she no longer uses.

-If you don’t mind an odd piece of equipment sitting on your TV cabinet, go for a VHS camcorder or video camera.
+If you don’t mind an odd piece of equipment on your TV cabinet, go for a VHS camcorder or video camera.

 You may also want to get a VHS video camera for the sake of experiencing shooting with it.